 All ADOA and university medical insurance plans only cover emergency treatment for accidents or sudden illnesses.
 For international insurance coverage, you will have to purchase a plan from an insurance company that matches your needs.

 If you are traveling on university business, you are also covered for liability, work-related injuries, and emergency assistance.
-For details on required preparation for international travel, see Risk Management's International Travel Insurance page.
+For details on required preparation for international travel, visit Risk Management's International Travel Insurance page.

 Physical Insurance Card: Your insurance carrier will mail you an insurance card, which helps identify your coverage.
 Present your insurance card to your provider.